 - Has generally been feeling sad, hopeless, irritable, and numb

 Part of the journaling homework includes documenting something that she chose to do to make her feel happy or productive daily, a CBT technique called behavioral activation.
-When Jody started reporting an increase in her worry and rumination, the therapist encouraged her to add meditation to her daily work, to help reduce the incessant worrying and increase calm in Jody’s mind.2,5
+When Jody started reporting an increase in her worry and rumination, the therapist encouraged her to add meditation to her daily work, to help reduce the incessant worrying and increase calm in Jody’s mind.1, 5

-2. CBT For Persistent Depressive Disorder (PDD)
+CBT For Persistent Depressive Disorder (PDD) Example

 Matt, a 28-year-old male, has been experiencing a low and depressed mood, difficulty sleeping, low self-esteem, and difficulty with concentration for the last two and a half years.
 He works a difficult job and felt it was related, but was informed by family that they noticed this low-grade depression even when he was in less stressful positions.